 In this blog, we’ll go over tips for explaining those relationships and crafting your child’s conception story, no matter where you are on your journey to fatherhood.
-Plus, hear from two real dads, Mark and Greg, about navigating these conversations and celebrating Mother’s Day in a dad-only household.
+Plus, hear from two real dads, myself and my husband Greg, about navigating these conversations and celebrating Mother’s Day in a dad-only household.

 Tips for Expecting Dads